 How Does A Demat Account Work?

-Before we learn how to open a demat account, let us start by understanding how a demat account actually works.
+Before we learn how to open demat account online, let us start by understanding how a demat account actually works.

-- The access to CDSL and NSDL is provided by the DPs or the depository participants.
+The access to CDSL and NSDL is provided by the DPs or the depository participants.
 These can be the brokers or the banks who act as a bridge between the investor and the central depository.
-Motilal Oswal is one such depository participant with whom one can open a demat account.
+Motilal Oswal is one such depository participant with whom one can open a demat account online.

-- To open a demat account, the individual needs to approach the DP and fill up the form for account opening.
+To open a demat account online, the individual needs to approach the DP and fill up the form for account opening.
 The list of valid DPs is available online on the official websites of CDSL and NSDL.

-- Once the account opening form is duly filled, one needs to enclose the photocopies of the needed documents like the proof of identity and the proof of address.
+Once the demat account opening form is duly filled, one needs to enclose the photocopies of the needed documents like the proof of identity and the proof of address.

 The below are the documents that are needed to open Demat account.